facebookresearch/xformers/_sources/tutorials/pytorch_encoder.rst.txt

 ====================

-This is the last example in the series, and goes one level up again, so that we consider building a whole Tranformer/xFormer model.
+ Now let's build a full Tranformers/xFormer model.
 Please note that this is just an example, because building the whole model from explicit parts is always an option, from pure PyTorch building blocks or adding some xFormers primitives.

 PyTorch Transformer
 -------------------